-- the rfbE (O157), wbdl(O111), wzx(O26), ihp1(O145) and wzx(O103) genes, to identify the corresponding serogroups.
+- the main virulence genes for STEC: stx genes, encoding the Shiga toxins and the eae gene, encoding a 90KDa protein, the intimin, involved in the attaching and effacing mechanism of adhestion, a typical feature of the pathogenic STEC strains. - the rfbE (O157), wbdl(O111), wzx(O26), ihp1(O145) and wzx(O103) genes, to identify the corresponding serogroups.